 Find out about the best places to have a bite in snack bars Vienna .

-Vienna sausage stands are not restaurants but the most down-to-earth food places you can find in Vienna.
-They are our response to fast food and hot dog stalls, and a firm part of our culture since the First World War.
-United they stand at the sausage stand: business people next to road workers, young party folk next to grandpas.
+Although Vienna sausage stands are not restaurants they embody a rich cultural space.
+Not only are they our response to fast food and hot dog stalls, they are a firm part of our culture since the First World War.
+In general, at a Wiener Wuerstelstand you will find business people next to road workers, young party folk next to grandpas.

 A note on opening hours of Vienna restaurants: You will find that quite a few restaurants in Vienna close on Sundays or public holidays (even in the city centre), especially during Christmas and on New Year’s day.
 Do check the opening hours of your chosen restaurants (you will find them in the restaurant reviews via the links in the list of restaurants above) and make a reservation when you dine out in busy places on a week end or public holiday.